 Parkin is a tiny city located in the state of Arkansas.
 With a population of 784 people and just one neighborhood, Parkin is the 211th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Parkin is generally considered to be a blue-collar town.
-35.18% of the Parkin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Parkin is a blue-collar town, with 35.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Parkin is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Parkin who work in office and administrative support (12.56%), healthcare suport services (11.56%), and food service (10.05%).

 One of the benefits of Parkin is that there is very little traffic.
 The average commute to work is 17.55 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.